 Are urinary tract infections (UTIs) contagious?

 - These organisms (for example, bacteria such as E. coli or Pseudomonas infect the urinary tract by relocating against the flow of urine (retrograde) toward the kidneys.

-This article will not consider STDs and the organisms that cause STDs as urinary tract infections as they are discussed in other articles.
-However, STDs are often contagious and are transferred to others during intercourse, while UTIs are not usually transmitted by intercourse, so UTIs are rarely contagious to a partner.
-In addition, women who are sexually active and those individuals (males and females) who have anal intercourse have an increased chance to develop a UTI.
+This article will not consider STDs and the organisms that cause them as urinary tract infections as they are discussed in other articles.
+However, STDs are often contagious and are transferred to others during intercourse, whereas UTIs are not usually transmitted by intercourse, so UTIs are rarely contagious to a partner.
+In addition, sexually active women and those individuals (males and females) who have anal intercourse have an increased chance to develop a UTI.

 It is unlikely for anyone to get a UTI or STD from a toilet seat, as the urethra in males and females typically wouldn't touch the toilet seat.
 It is theoretically possible to transfer infectious organisms from a toilet seat to a buttock or thigh cut or sore and then have the organisms spread to the urethra or genitals.
 Nevertheless, such transmission of UTIs and/or STDs are highly unlikely.

 How long before I know I have an infection of the urinary tract?